Wrestling at the 1948 Summer Olympics – Men's Greco-Roman heavyweight

 The men's Greco-Roman heavyweight competition at the 1948 Summer Olympics in London took place from 3 to 6 August at the Empress Hall, Earls Court Exhibition Centre.
 Nations were limited to one competitor.
+Heavyweight was the heaviest category, including wrestlers weighing over 87 kg.

 This Greco-Roman wrestling competition continued to use the "bad points" elimination system introduced at the 1928 Summer Olympics for Greco-Roman and at the 1932 Summer Olympics for freestyle wrestling, with the slight modification introduced in 1936.
 Each round featured all wrestlers pairing off and wrestling one bout (with one wrestler having a bye if there were an odd number).
 The loser received three points if the loss was by fall or unanimous decision and two points if the decision was 2–1 (this was the modification from prior years, where all losses were three points).
 The winner received one point if the win was by decision and zero points if the win was by fall.
 At the end of each round, any wrestler with at least five points was eliminated.